SmartLab® – A High Resolution Diffractometer with Ultimate Versatility

 The Guidance software will then help you optimise experimental parameters as well as the analysis of data, making it a comprehensive and fully integrated solution that allows you interact directly with the hardware and prevents accidents.

 The SmartLab is available in either 3kW or 9kW variants.
-The 9kW option is the most powerful lab diffractometer on the market which gives you the power to run faster scans and improves your chances of detecting trace phases.
+The 9kW option with the new PhotonMax X-ray source is the most powerful lab diffractometer on the market which gives you the power to run faster scans and improves your chances of detecting trace phases.
+For those with access to the Synchrotron, the SmartLab is the most suitable instrument for screening your samples allowing you to concentrate in analysing the your most meaningful samples.
 It is also your best possible option when investing in a diffractometer for the future as it gives you the flexibility to be better able to deal with unforeseen advanced research requirements.

 Engineered for Performance